That-Dev-Girl-Sites/jhalabi.com/about/index.md

 ## Details, please!

 I am a **web developer** and **teacher**.
 I work for Georgetown University and live just outside of Washington DC.
 I have been writing code since the mid-1980s.
-I was 2. _(Kidding, though I know I'm dating myself anyway.)_
+I was 2. _(Kidding.
+Mostly.
+Yes, I know I'm dating myself.
+Shush.)_

 I primarily write in **HTML**, **CSS**, and **Javascript**, but I work a lot in WordPress these days, so I spend a lot of time with **PHP** too.